kusoroadeolu/streamline-spring-boot-starter/README.md

 # Streamline

-Thread-safe SSE for Spring Boot using virtual threads.
+Thread safe SSE management for Spring Boot using virtual threads.

 ## What is this?
 A Spring Boot library that wraps Spring's `SseEmitter` with thread-safe management, automatic cleanup, and event replay.
 Built on virtual threads for blocking I/O at scale.

 ## What problem does it solve?
 Spring's `SseEmitter` gives you the emitter, but nothing else.
 Every SSE implementation ends up writing the same boilerplate:

 **Without Streamline:**